YourRoots Logo

 Children(s): Elizabeth Jones, Lutetia Jones, Charles Jones, James Jones, Arkie Jones, Leana Jones, Carole Jones, Robert Jones

-According to available records, Jeremiah Denman "Jerry" Jones was born in 1832 in Blount County, Alabama, the child of George Jeremiah Jones and Sarah Lauderdale.
-Following those early years, Jeremiah Denman "Jerry" Jones married Nancy Helen McBay and Sarah Louisa Elisa Mayes, and their family grew to include Elizabeth Ann "Belle" Jones, Lutetia Jones, Charles Denman Jones, James Hamilton Jones, Arkie Josephine Jones, Leana M Jones, Carole Jones and Robert Lee Jones.
-In the later years of life, Jeremiah Denman "Jerry" Jones died in 1887 in Pearsall, Frio, Texas.
+In 1832, Jeremiah Denman "Jerry" Jones entered the world in Blount County, Alabama, born to George Jeremiah Jones and Sarah Lauderdale.
+Jeremiah Denman "Jerry" Jones married Nancy Helen McBay, Sarah Louisa Elisa Mayes, and had children including Elizabeth Ann "Belle" Jones, Lutetia Jones, Charles Denman Jones, James Hamilton Jones, Arkie Josephine Jones, Leana M Jones, Carole Jones, Robert Lee Jones.
+Jeremiah Denman "Jerry" Jones passed away in 1887 in Pearsall, Frio, Texas.

 Find more search results for Jeremiah Jones